br0nco640k/Bard-Diva/README.md

 - Open up Bard Performance Mode in FFXIV with instrument of choice.

-- If you created a virtual environment for installing requirements, run the required activate script in .venv/bin/: `source .venv/bin/activate`
+- If you created a virtual environment for installing requirements, run the required activate script in .venv/bin/:

+	- `source .venv/bin/activate` for BASH
+	- `source .venv/bin/activate.fish` for FISH

 - Run `python play.py` or `./play.py` and select the files in the GUI.
 If you get errors about pyautogui, try using the Wayland instructions instead (above and below), which in theory should work on all Linux systems.